 Develops Visual Basic financial model applications in the Excel spreadsheet.
 Includes a review of Excel, Visual Basic fundamentals, Excel financial functionalities, and extending Excel with Visual Basic.
 Applicable for students with a financial or information systems background.
-Prerequisite: either T BUS 330 or T ACCT 330.
+Prerequisite: minimum 2.0 in T BUS 350; either T BUS 330 or T ACCT 330.